Biology (BIOL)

 Outcomes

-Students will acquire basic skills needed to work in a research laboratoryBIOL 215 Ornithology (3 Credit Hours)
+Students will acquire basic skills needed to work in a research laboratoryBIOL 242 Anatomy and Physiology I (4 Credit Hours)

 Outcomes

-Students will be able to demonstrate knowledge of human anatomy at the microscopic and gross levels; They will be able to correlate structure and function and will have a firm understanding of the organizing principle of human physiology, homeostasis and explain the role of the nervous and endocrine systems in its maintenanceBIOL 243 Human Structure and Function II (4 Credit Hours)
+Students will be able to demonstrate knowledge of human anatomy at the microscopic and gross levels; Students will be able to correlate structure and function and will have a firm understanding of the organizing principle of human physiology, homeostasis and explain the role of the nervous and endocrine systems in its maintenanceBIOL 243 Anatomy and Physiology II (4 Credit Hours)

+Lecture, laboratory, and demonstrations.
 A continuation of BIOL 242.
-Anatomy of body systems and their physiology related to 1) regulation and maintenance (cardiovascular, lymphatic respiratory, digestive and urinary systems) and reproduction and development (male and female reproductive systems.)
+Anatomy of body systems and their physiology related to regulation and maintenance (cardiovascular, lymphatic, respiratory, digestive, and urinary systems) and reproduction and development (male and female reproductive systems).
 Dissection of representative organs is required.
-Prerequisites are BIOL 101, 102, 111, 112, BIOL 242 and CHEM 101, 102, 111, 112.

 Students will be able to demonstrate a comprehensive integrated knowledge and understanding of human anatomy and physiology at all levels